But while Moya has more raw power than most prospects, his fantasy value remains in question.

 Below are MLBPipeline.com's updated rankings of the top 10 fantasy baseball prospects in the Minor Leagues.
-They're based solely on expected 2016 fantasy production in the Major Leagues, in contrast to the Top 100 Prospects list, which reflects long-term value in all phases of the game.
+They're based solely on expected 2016 fantasy production in the Major Leagues, in contrast to our Top 100 Prospects list, which reflects long-term value in all phases of the game.

 1. Trea Turner, SS, Nationals (Previous rank: 1)